 About UsAt Camp Serenbe, we do our best to teach kids how to make the most of nature.
 We provide a day camp experience on the sustainable grounds of the Inn at Serenbe including play, crafts and learning experiences that are unique to any other.

 We guide our campers through nature with outdoor activities, swimming, canoeing, trail hiking, fishing, horseback riding and even the basics of gardening.
-Kids can interact and feed our village of animals and challenge themselves on ropes courses, zip lines and scavenger hunts.
+Kids can interact and feed our village of animals and challenge themselves on zip lines and scavenger hunts.
 We do arts, crafts, drama, take hayrides, sing camp songs and meet special guests.

 Our programs are designed for kids ages of 3 -12.
 Campers are split based on age and ability into groups of 12-20 campers.
 Our goal is to make sure every kid has the time of their lives amongst nature and friends.

 Camp Serenbe started with the dreams of one little girl.
 From the time she was a kid, Kara Nygren had hopes and dreams of starting a camp at Serenbe – the place where she was raised and called home.
 When the community began to grow, there were a few families with young kids, and Kara saw the opportunity to turn her dreams into a reality.
 She presented the idea to her family and the other families in the community and everyone was excited by the idea of a local summer camp.